ken-huang97/snap-cleaner/README.md

 - run `pip install -r requirements.txt`

 ## Running the program
+If using virtual environment, first run `workon snap-cleaner` to activate the venv.
 - In cmd, run `python snap-cleaner.py`
 - Use `python snap-cleaner.py -h` for help with running with non-default arguments
   - e.g. `python snap-clenaer.py 100 200 -i test_images/bird.jpg -o new_bird.jpg`